Technolawhere/technolawhere.github.io/_posts/2024-5-11-Property-Law.md

    8. Mere presence of the signature of the attestant is insufficient.
 There should be *Animo Attestandi* (i.e. intention to attest) as well.

    9. A person who is a party to transfer cannot be an attesting witness but party interested in transaction can be a witness.

+### Difference between English and Indian Law:

+Under English law, attestation based on personal acknowledgement is not valid.
+The attesting witnesses should be present at the time of execution of the deed.
+Attestation based on personal acknowledgement is not valid.

+However, under the Indian law, there is no such requirement.
+The witnesses can attest the document after it has been executed and they have received personal acknowledgement from the parties for whom they are attesting.

 ### Cases related to Attestation